HacKanCuBa/blake2signer/docs/docs/examples.md

     Does it match original data?
 True
     ```

+!!! tip "Generating a secret"
+    From v3.1.0, you can generate a secret using the function `blake2signer.utils.generate_secret`.
+See [generating a secret](details.md#generating-a-secret).

 ## Changing the hasher

 You can use either `blake2b` or `blake2s`: the first one is optimized for 64b platforms, and the second, for 8-32b platforms (read more about them in their [official site](https://blake2.net/)).